Across the Country On My Stationary Bike

 Like a grand epiphany, it hit me.
 “I’m going to ride this bike across the country,” I told my wife.
 She was supportive, like she always is with my over-the-top ideas.
 “You do that, Troy.”

+I immediately jumped on the bike to ride my wave of motivation.
 And so it began, the journey across the country, starting from my living room in sunny California, I began my cross-country trek.

 Early progress was slow, only knocking off a few miles at a time.
-Yet after a coupe weeks, I found I could get twenty or more miles a day.
+Yet after a couple weeks, I found I could get twenty or more miles a day.
 Soon, I was crossing the Sierras and descending into Nevada.

 Smaller Goals